nayere6342/sep11-freedom-project/blog/entry04.md

 ### Recap:

-This is a short recap to what I have learn in my last entry of this blog:
+This is a short recap to what I have learn in my last entry of this blog: _(entry 1)_

 The sandbox is where developers can try new things for their games.
 This is a very useful tool for _kaboom.js_ as a whole.
 That's what I believe overall.
 I also think that _kaboom.js_ can be used for collision handling.
 This is great for giving life throughout your game overall in this type of space.